apache/tooling-trusted-release/docs/plan.md

 3. Improve key management interface
    - [DONE] Display which PMCs are using each key
    - [DONE] Add key expiration warnings
-   - Fix reported problem with adding keys
+   - [DONE] Fix reported problem with adding keys
-   - Add debugging output error messages for when key addition fails
+   - [DONE] Add debugging output error messages for when key addition fails
    - Allow adding keys from a KEYS file

 4. Release status dashboard